Michael Bradley (singer)

 Michael Bradley, closing the "Robotech's 25 years Tour", Paraguay.

-Michael Bradley is a former lead singer for the American rock band Paul Revere & the Raiders.
+Michael Bradley (born March 20, 1951) is a former lead singer for the American rock band Paul Revere & the Raiders.
 He is also known among anime fans as a composer and singer for Robotech.

 Biography

 Michael Bradley is best known to anime fans as one of the composer/songwriters of Robotech and the singing voice of the character Lancer / Yellow Dancer.
 Although mainly known in the music industry as a gold and platinum record award-winning songwriter, he has also gained acclaim as a singer, record producer, composer, guitarist and keyboard player.

 Michael was formerly a lead singer of Paul Revere and the Raiders; and he was also a guitarist for Las Vegas headliner, Lola Falana.

+In July 2026, Bradley was identified as the singer of a popular lostwave song that had been circulating the web called Somewhere in the Night.
+The song was a demo produced by Jerry Deaton and written by Deaton and Mark Leggett.